Depth Estimation & Point Cloud Reconstruction

 1 1 2019 5 40.775753 -73.956686 VSsVjWlr4orKerabFRy-dQ 5.209303 POINT (-8232820.629621736 4979321.30902424) -8232820.630 4979321.309

-We can load images as dictionary of array according to the dataframe
+We can load images as dictionary of array according to the indexing dataframe.

 # load all the images based on the datafrome